-- 6.1 SMC strongly objects to all practices related to money laundering, including dealing in the proceeds of criminal activities and terrorism financing.
-As a general rule, reasonable degree of due diligence must be carried out in order to understand the business and background of any prospective customer, vendor, third party or business partner that intends to do business with SMC to determine the origin and destination of money or assets involved.
-Any suspected activities relating to money laundering or terrorism financing should be reported immediately to Bank Negara Malaysia and relevant authorities. - 6.2 SMC prohibits all involvement in money laundering activities and terrorism financing either directly or indirectly.
-The activities may include, but not limited to the following: - Payments made in currencies that differ from invoices; - Attempts to make payment in cash or cash equivalent (out of normal business practice) - Payments made by third parties that are not parties to the contract; and - Payments to or from accounts of third parties that are not parties to the contract. - 6.3 SMC business units which fall under the definition of "Reporting Institutions" have to ensure full compliance with the obligations stipulated under Part IV of the AMLAFTA, which include the requirements to: - (i) Implement AML/CFT risk management that commensurate with the level of money laundering and terrorism financing risks; - (ii) Conduct customer due diligence; - (iii) Keep proper record on the customer and transactions; - (iv) Implement AML/CFT compliance programme; - (v) Report suspicious transaction report (STR); and - (vi) Report cash threshold report (CTR) for cash transaction exceeding the amount specified, where applicable.
+- Attempts to make payment in cash or cash equivalent (out of normal business practice); - Payments made to third parties that are not parties to the contract; and - Payments to or from accounts of third parties that are not parties to the contract. - 6.3 Sunway Healthcare business units which fall under the definition of "Reporting Institutions" (if any) have to ensure full compliance with the obligations stipulated under Part IV of the AMLATFA, which include the requirements to: - (i) Implement AML/CFT risk management that commensurate with the level of money laundering and terrorism financing risks; - (ii) Conduct customer due diligence; - (iii) Keep proper record on the customer and transactions; - (iv) Implement AML/CFT compliance programme; - (v) Report suspicious transaction report (STR); and - (vi) Report cash threshold report (CTR) for cash transaction exceeding the amount specified, where applicable.

-7 CUSTOMER DUE DILIGENCE
+7. CUSTOMER DUE DILIGENCE

-- 7.1 As a general principle, all SMC's Business Units are required to perform customer due diligence (CDD) procedures when : - a) at the start of a new business relationship; - b) it has any suspicion of money laundering or terrorism financing activities regardless of the amount transacted; - c) it has any doubt about the adequacy or authenticity of previously obtained information. - 7.2 Each SMC Business Unit management is responsible to implement the appropriate CDD procedures relevant to the nature of their business transactions.
-Business Unit management should adopt a risk-based approach when deciding the degree of CDD to apply.
+- 7.1 As a general principle, all of Sunway Healthcare's business units are required to perform customer/counter party due diligence (CDD) procedures: - (a) at the start of a new business relationship; - (b) when it has any suspicion of money laundering or terrorism financing activities regardless of the amount transacted: - (c) when it has any doubt about the adequacy and authenticity of previously obtained information. - 7.2 Sunway Healthcare's Management is responsible to implement the appropriate CDD procedures relevant to Sunway Healthcare's business transactions, adopting a risk-based approach when deciding the degree of CDD to apply.
 Risks are assessed at the outset of a business relationship and updated regularly.

-The CDD procedures should minimally include :-
+The CDD procedures should minimally include:

-- a) identifying the customer (including foreign body corporate) and verify such customer's identity using reliable, independent source of documents, data or information; - b) verifying that any person purporting to act on behalf of the customer is authorised, and identifying and verifying the identity of that person; - c) identifying and take reasonable measures to verify the identity of the beneficial owner(s), using relevant information or data obtained from reliable sources; - d) understand and, where relevant, obtain information on the purpose of opening an account and the intended nature of the business relationship; and - e) where necessary, performing appropriate background checks, where practical and relevant, on the names of individuals or entities of customers to ensure that transactions are not entered with those listed on the sanction lists maintained by Ministry of Home Affairs (MOHA) and United Nations Security Council.
+- Identifying the customer/supplier (including foreign body corporate) and verify such customer/counter party's identity using reliable, independent source of documents, data or information; - (b) Verifying that any person purporting to act on behalf of the customer/counter party is authorised, and identifying and verifying the identity of that person; - (c) Identifying and take reasonable measures to verify the identity of the beneficial owner(s), using relevant information or data obtained from reliable sources;

+- (d) Understand and, where relevant, obtain information on the purpose of opening an account and the intended nature of the business relationship; and - (e) Where necessary, performing appropriate background checks, where practical and relevant, on the names of individuals or entities of customers/counter parties to ensure that transactions are not entered into with those listed on the sanctions lists maintained by the Ministry of Home Affairs and United Nations Security Council.

-8 SUSPICIOUS TRANSACTION REPORTING
+8. SUSPICIOUS TRANSACTION REPORTING

-8.1 If any suspicious money laundering or financing of terrorism activities are detected or any attempted transaction fits the list of "Red Flags" as in the table below, these transactions must be reported to the [Compliance Officer] immediately - via an Internal Suspicion Report:-
+8.1 If any suspicious money laundering or financing of terrorism activities are detected or any attempted transaction fits the list of "Red Flags" as in the table below, these transactions must be reported to the Compliance Officer immediately - via an Internal Suspicion Report: